ankitshubham97/face_recognition/README.md

-# piksep
+# Piksep

-Do you have a huge pile of photos of you and your friends and wish there existed some spell which would organize them according to who is there in the photos?
-Then piksep is what you are looking for!
-Just train it by feeding it some sample photos of your friends (so that piksep can learn how each of the persons look like!) before giving it the pile of unorganized photos.
+Are your photographs unorganised?
+Do they give you a hard time when you arrange?
+Then Piksep is what you're looking for.
+Piksep organises your photographs with the help of facial recognition.
+All you have to do is feed it some sample photos so it can learn the facial appearance before giving it the unorganized pile of the photographs.